Reframing Common Conversations

 Instead try- “If the schoolwork seems more challenging this year, remember that most of the other kids probably feel the same way.
 Do not be afraid to ask your teachers and friends for help because working together is the best way to succeed.”
 We all want good grades and success for our children, but sometimes the pressure of new teachers, harder courses, and change overall can be too much for an anxious student to absorb.
 This reframe still promotes hard work in the classroom, but also reminds the child that they are never alone in their worries.

-“I cannot deal with all of this; school, you kids, work, and keeping it all together”
+“I cannot deal with all of this; back to school, you kids, work, and keeping it all together”

 I want to preface this reframe by validating that parenting is the hardest job on earth, point blank.
 Sometimes we say things that are maybe too adult for them to hear and we wish we could take them back, or we get caught up in the moment of our own distress.
 It is healthy to be honest with your children when you are struggling because then they learn that all humans go through hard times; however, it is important to phrase your statements in a way that the kids will not take personally and internalize as being their fault.
 Try this- “I am very overwhelmed right now.
 I will be okay, and do not need you to worry about me.
 However, I might need a little extra help from you until I feel better.
 Thank you for being such a good listener.”